evias/evias.github.io/pages/sponsor-me.md

 to software development and for every step of the lifecycle of your software project!
 <br /><br />
 🧐 I have previously acted as a Head of Development for NEM Foundation, as a Blockchain Lead in Web3 for dHealth Foundation and as a CTO for UBC Digital Magazine.
+I have also worked closely with teams building on top of Solana, TON, Cosmos and more technically with integrations of custom consensus protocols based on CometBFT / Tendermint.
-All the while, continuing to grow my technology skills.
+All the while, of course, continuing to grow my technology skills.
 My latest research includes:
 <br /><br />
+✅ Development of a Framework for Parallel Runtime of Tendermint Consensus (cometbft) ;<br />
+✅ Deployment of COSMOS/Solana/TON/Ethereum blockchain networks (historical data migrations) ;<br />
 ✅ Deployment of next-generation blockchain networks (dual blockchain migrations) ;<br />
 ✅ Distributed and modular patient identity using BIP32 algorithm and key derivation ;<br />
+✅ Verifiable end-to-end encrypted (E2EE) messaging and identity using key derivations ;<br />
-✅ Distributed rewarding mechanism for e-fitness platforms including Strava ;<br />
+✅ Distributed rewarding mechanism for e-fitness platforms including Strava (health2earn);<br />
 ✅ Wallet-, Explorer-, Monitoring software and software development kits for blockchain networks;<br />
-✅ Deployment of smart contracts and smart contract audit.<br />
-✅ Generative AI software (NLG) for kids using our software (SaaS) in schools ;<br />
+✅ Generative AI software (NLG) for kids using our software (SaaS) in [schools][url-edukiddies] ;<br />
-✅ Expert SaaS software developer with over 15 years of experience in the industry.<br />
+✅ Expert [SaaS software developer][url-portfolio] with over 21 years of experience in the industry;<br />
+✅ Published Author in the [iX Magazine by Heise][url-partner-ix] with ["In Signo Veritas"][url-ix-article];<br />
+✅ Published Tutor for [ECCouncil Learning][url-partner-ecc] with [Hands-On Cryptography with C++][url-ecc-course];<br />
 </div>

 ## Why would you sponsor me?